How to get $50 Disneyland Tickets in 2020

 - The active or retired military member or spouse must accommodate you upon first entrance into the parks and show their military ID.
 After the first entrance they are not required to be with you.

-- Tickets can be purchased from most military bases.
+- Discounted Disneyland tickets can be purchased from most military bases.
 It doesn’t matter if the person is active or retired from one branch but buys from a different branches base (ie active Air Force buys from an Army Base).
-You can also purchase them at the box offices at Disneyland.
+You can also purchase tickets at the box offices at Disneyland.

 If you’re interested in reading more about discounted tickets you can read our complete guide here.